 The Edgy Women festival explores the complexity of contemporary feminism, through avant-garde artistic events.
 This year, Edgy offers two outspoken guest bloggers carte blanche to broadcast their personal perspectives on issues relating to the festival's political and artistic content.
 We welcome all of you to contribute to the diversity and depth of the conversation by posting your thoughtful comments!

-EDGY WOMEN and EDGY REDUX Edgy Women and Edgy Redux are a feminist experimental art events devised by Miriam Ginestier and produced by Studio 303.
-Commemorating International Women’s Day, Edgy Redux continues the Edgy Women Festival’s mission to explore the complexity of contemporary feminisms, through fun, experimental, and community-building artistic events.
-HISTORY Edgy Women began [...]
+EDGY WOMEN and EDGY REDUX Edgy Women and Edgy Redux are feminist experimental art events devised by Miriam Ginestier and produced by Studio 303 that ran for 23 years from 1994 to 2016.
+Commemorating International Women’s Day, Edgy Redux continued the Edgy Women Festival’s mission to explore the complexity of contemporary feminisms through fun, experimental, [...]

 Posted by Barbara Legault - 2012/04/14